Quafadas/dairect-democracy/site/docs/_docs/api/chat.mdoc.md

 # Streaming Chat

-A simple chat application that uses the chat API to chat with an assistant.
+Let's stream the response from the chat API.

 ```scala mdoc